 115.41 (g): The PAQ indicated that the policy requires that an inmate's risk level be reassessed when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the inmate's risk of sexual victimization or abusiveness.
 OPS.200.0006, page 4 states that the PC shall ensure that procedures for using the approved screening instrument require that an inmate's risk level be reassessed when warranted due to referral, request, incident of sexual abuse, or receipt of additional information that bears on the inmate's risk of sexual victimization or potential for abusiveness.
-The interviews with staff responsible for the risk screening indicated that inmates are reassessed when warranted due to referral, request, incident of sexual abuse or receipt of additional information.
-Interviews with 29 inmates that arrived within the previous twelve months indicated that seven had been asked questions related to their risk of victimization and abusiveness more than once.
+The interviews with staff responsible for the risk screening indicated that inmates are reassessed when warranted due to referral, request, incident of sexual abuse or receipt of additional information by case management staff.
+Interviews with ten inmates that arrived within the previous twelve months indicated that four had been asked questions related to their risk of victimization and abusiveness more than once.
+The four inmates stated the reassessment was completed a few days to a week after the initial.
 Further communication with the PCM indicated that they do not complete a full reassessment rather they ask the inmate if anything has changed since the initial assessment or if they have anything new they want to report.
 This may account for the low number of inmates that indicated they were not asked the risk screening questions on more than one occasion, as they are not asked all the questions a second time.
-A review of 31 inmate files of those that arrived in the previous twelve months indicated that all 31 had a reassessment.
-Of the 31, 26 were completed within the 30 day timeframe.
-There were zero substantiated sexual abuse allegations, and as such there were zero reassessments completed as the facility only conducts reassessments on confirmed sexual abuse.
+A review of ten inmate files of those that arrived in the previous twelve months indicated that all ten had a reassessment.
+Of the ten, five were completed within the 30 day timeframe.
+There were zero substantiated sexual abuse allegations, and as such there were zero reassessments required due to allegation of sexual abuse.

 115.41 (h): The PAQ indicated that policy prohibits disciplining inmates for refusing to answer (or for not disclosing complete information related to) questions regarding: (a) whether or not the inmate has a mental, physical, or developmental disability; (b) whether or not the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender non-conforming; (c) whether or not the inmate has previously experienced sexual victimization; and (d) the inmate's own perception of vulnerability.
 OSP.200.0006, page 4 states that an inmate is not disciplined for refusing to answer or not disclosing complete information in response to screening questions related to: the presence of a mental, physical or developmental disability; the inmate being or perceived to be gay, lesbian, bisexual, transgender, intersex or gender nonconforming; previous sexual victimization; or the inmate's own perception of vulnerability.
 The interviews with the staff responsible for risk screening confirmed that inmates are not disciplined for refusing to answer any of the risk screening questions.
-The staff stated there is an option of the form to indicate the inmate refused to answer.